Haysville medical clinic to shut down

 “I have seven kids, so it’s very frustrating trying to find a new doctor to take all of us in,” said Christine Kinyanjui, a patient.

 Ilene Bonson, a Haysville resident, says she now has to travel to Goddard to receive care.
-She added that she’s concerned about potential impacts to the Haysville economy.
+She added that she’s concerned about potential impacts on the Haysville economy.

 “Especially since COVID, a lot of businesses have closed down, and if you lose medical, the community just starts shrinking…we like it small but we don’t like it to be so small that it disappears,” Bonson said.